 - Symptoms of dry mouth include stickiness, dryness, or burning in the mouth and throat.
-You may also have difficulty chewing, swallowing or speaking, a decreased sense of taste and a number of other symptoms.
+You may also have difficulty chewing, swallowing, or speaking, a decreased sense of taste, and several other symptoms.

-- Lack of saliva can lead to tooth decay, demineralization, tooth sensitivity and oral infections.
-Treatment for dry mouth is primarily about addressing the symptoms.
+- A lack of saliva can lead to tooth decay, demineralization, tooth sensitivity, and oral infections.
+Treatment for dry mouth primarily focuses on addressing symptoms.

 Experiencing a dry mouth?
 Book a dentist appointment quickly.
 Use Authority Dental to find emergency dental services near you.